Hudson Housing Authority

 Other Programs

-The waiting list for the Alternative Housing Voucher Program is currently closed.
-This program offers mobile rental vouchers to disabled applicants under the age of 60.
+The waitlist for the Alternative Housing Voucher Program, which provides mobile rental vouchers to disabled applicants under 60, is currently closed.

 Waiting list is currently closed for this program.
 This program provides mobile rental vouchers to disabled applicants who are under the age of 60.